daviddn/mongodb-cookbook-chef/README.md

-# Mongo Cookbook
+# Mongo Cookbook :man_cook:

-This is a cookbook with mongodb :man_cook:
+This is a cookbook with mongodb!

 ## Assignment 1